 The Capstone Project

-All Eco-Health Care Concentration students are required to complete a capstone project.
+All Eco-Health Concentration students are required to complete a capstone project.
 The capstone project planning begins at the start of their training and the final product is due at the successful conclusion of all General Education coursework.
-All students are automatically enrolled in the course, ECO-00 Capstone Project, (this course is free.)
+All students enroll in the course, ECO-00 Capstone Project, (this course is free) at the beginning of their program.
 Students design their capstone project in myriad formats that range from writing a paper to creating a video submission.
 The course ECO-00 Capstone Project provides full details and instructions for completing the capstone project.

-Upon successful completion of all Eco-Health Care Concentration requirements, students will receive an Eco-Health Care Certificate in addition to their ICAF or ICAT Certification.
+Upon successful completion of all Eco-Health Concentration requirements, students will receive an Eco-Health Certificate in addition to their ICAF or ICAT Certification.

 - Course Descriptions